Racing Stripes (2005) -

 Shrimp on the Barbie (1990) - Carlos (Marin) says "Hey, who died and made you Darth Vader anyway?"

 Shuang long tu zhu (Pom Strikes Back) (1986) - title

 Sicko (2007) - Pre-existing conditions which are uncovered are listed via Star Wars crawl complete with music.

 Sideways (2004) - Before going into a restaurant in Los Olivos (CA), Jack (Church) tells Miles (Giamatti), "I don't want you goin' to the darkside...no goin' to the darkside!"

-Silent But Deadly 3 (2004) - Fan film.
-Plot as described by Jeff Ciolotti (director) The story of Silent But Deadly is quite simple.
-George Lucas decides he's had enough of plot-revealing Star Wars fan Web sites.
-He dispatches his most crafty enforcers, a pair of no-nonsense Imperial Stormtroopers (well, there's quite a bit of nonsense actually), to eliminate the Webmasters of those sites.
-Silent But Deadly 3 combines characters from the first two and concludes the trilogy in a grand fashion.
+Silent But Deadly 3 (2004) - The story of Silent But Deadly is quite simple.
+George Lucas decides he's had enough of plot-revealing Star Was fan web sites.
+He dispatches his most crafty enforcers, a pair of no-nonsense Imperial Stormtroopers (well, there's quite a bit of nonsense actually,) to eliminate the webmasters of those sites.
+Silent But Deadly 3 combines characters from the first two (films) and concludes the trilogy in a grand fashion. (written by Jeff Cioletti)

 Silent Night, Deadly Night (1984) - In the toy store you can see Stormtrooper action figures on the shelf.

 Simon Sez (1999) - Watch the movie and tell us what the reference is!